SichangHe/ETHLDR201/podcast2/prep.md

 ## Jinheng

-E> mployment bring meaning and purpose by giving individuals a sense of identity and purpose.
+> Employment bring meaning and purpose by giving individuals a sense of identity and purpose.

 Same.